-We hope to make the lives of carers easier, through listening and responding to their needs, so that they can continue to deliver crucial support to their loved ones.
+We hope to make the lives of carers easier, through listening and responding to their needs, so that they can continue to deliver crucial support.

-We recognise that we need to work more closely with communities and partners to reach hidden carers, so that we can support their wellbeing and help them to navigate the complexities of the health and care system.
+We recognise that we need to work more closely with communities and partners to reach carers we don't know about, so that we can support their wellbeing and help them to navigate the complexities of the health and care system.
 We endeavour to do this through the commitments explored in this strategy.